Levin man dies after botched 'spear-tackle' arrest

 As the man continued to be difficult to restrain, the officer took him to the ground.

 Crouching down, the officer looped his arm around Tuhi's leg while continuing to restrain his left wrist.
-The employee, meanwhile, grabbed Tuhi's right arm in an effort to assist.
+The member, meanwhile, grabbed Tuhi's right arm in an effort to assist.

 The officer lifted Tuhi's leg at a "steep angle", causing him to fall forward "with his head and body horizontal" before hitting the asphalt headfirst.